-If feeds are only milled and not mixed, no QS approval of the equipment is required.
-If feed mixing equipment (e.g. for mixing, mincing or distributing raw feed) is used, no QS approval of the feed mixer is required either.
+The following also applies to mobile feed milling and mixing plants: If feeds are only milled and not mixed, no QS eligibility of delivery of the plant is required.
+If feed mixing equipment (e.g. for mixing, mincing or distributing raw feed) is used, no QS eligibility of delivery of the feed mixer is required either.